slyphix/sudoku/README.md

 I actually intended to implement a Sudoku generator, but it kind of escalated into an attempt to produce a very fast Sudoku solver instead.

-All utilities are intended to use standard streams (`stdin`, `stdout`, `stderr`) to allow input/output redirection.
-Data can be piped from one utility to another, so that solving a single Sudoku is as easy as
+All utilities are designed to use standard streams (`stdin`, `stdout`, `stderr`) to allow input/output redirection.
+Data can be piped from one utility to another so that solving a single Sudoku instance is as easy as

     echo 030000000000195000008000060800060000400800001000020000060000280000419005000000070|zdss|spp bordered

 The input is expected to consist of the digits 0-9, where 0 represents an empty field, in row-major order, for a total of 81 digits per line.
 Every line will be treated as a different puzzle instance, so you can pass as many instances as you wish.
-However, try to avoid blank lines.
-Example input:
+Avoid blank lines however.
+Valid input example:

     030000000000195000008000060800060000400800001000020000060000280000419005000000070

 The included text file should contain plenty of example instances.

-#### Pending changes
+#### Pending changes:
 - further optimize solver
 - implement instance generator